kravitsjacob/multiobjective-hyperparameter/README.md

 4. Build the docker image by running $ docker build --tag mohyper .
 5. Run the image using $docker run mohyper

-# Running this code in Virtual Environment
+# III Running this code in Virtual Environment
 1. Clone this repository using command prompt/terminal $git clone https://github.com/kravitsjacob/multiobjective-hyperparameter
 2. Change to the current working directory using terminal/command prompt $ cd <insert_path_to_\multiobjective-hyperparameter>
 3. Make sure you have Python 3 installed on your computer.
 This can be downloaded [here](https://www.python.org/downloads/).
 To ensure that it is installed correctly go to the command prompt/terminal and enter $ python --version
 4. Set up and activate a virtual environment by following instructions [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-7. Install dependcies using requirments.txt found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files)
+7. Install dependencies using requirments.txt found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files)
 8. Run script using $ python main.py